B-Mags/Audio-Engineering-How-Tos/StudioUserGuide.md

 ### Input/Output Connections

 1. Computer Connection <br>
    a.
-Connect the computer to the USB port located on the back panel of the Big Knob. <br>
+Connect the computer to the USB port located on the back panel of the Big Knob.
 2. Monitor Connection <br>
    a.
 Plug the left monitor into the Monitor A (L) slot. <br>
    b.
-Plug the right monitor into the Monitor B (R) slot. <br>
+Plug the right monitor into the Monitor B (R) slot.
 3. Microphone Connection <br>
    a. **IMPORTANT**: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
 Failing to do so may result in a pop that could damage the microphone. <br>
    b.
 Connect the microphone to the Drawner's Mic Input. <br>
    c.
-Connect the Drawmer's output to Microphone 1 on the Big Knob. <br>
+Connect the Drawmer's output to Microphone 1 on the Big Knob.

-    Optional External Stereo Connection
+4. Optional External Stereo Connection <br>
+   a.
 Connect external source, such as an iPhone or iPad, to the Stereo ¾ 3.5mm jack located on the front panel of the Big Knob.